Who You Choose

 WHAT SHOULD YOU TELL THE INSURANCE COMPANY?

-If you become injured in a work-related traffic accident in California, after contacting your employer, and after obtaining medical treatment, consult immediately about your case with an experienced Fresno personal injury attorney.
+If you become injured in a work-related traffic accident in California, this is considered a work injury and may entitle you to file workers compensation claims.
+After contacting your employer, and after obtaining medical treatment, consult immediately about your case with an experienced Fresno personal injury attorney.

 If an insurance company representative contacts you, admit nothing, say nothing, and sign nothing.
 Refer that person to your attorney.